NLTM-IIITH/OCR-V4/README.md

 ## Inference (New)

 For Inference please call the `new_infer.py` file.
-The OCR outputs are generated in TXT file and saved in the directory specified by `out_dir` argument.
+The OCR outputs are generated in JSON file and saved in the directory specified by `out_dir` argument.

 ### Arguments
 * `--pretrained`: Path to pretrained model file (.pth)
 * `--test_root`: Path to directory with input images
-* `--out_dir`: Path to folder where TXT OCR output is saved.
+* `--out_dir`: Path to folder where JSON OCR output is saved.
 * `--language`: language of the input images

 ### Example